alexle/alexle.github.com/posts/sending-netflix-oauth-request-python.markdown

 ###Performing A Non-Authenticated Request###

-The autocomplete catalog request searches the Netflix catalog for movies and tv shows that partially match the search string.
+The "autocomplete catalog" request searches the Netflix catalog for movies and tv shows that partially match the search string.
 It is a *non-authenticated* request and only requires the consumer key and a percent-encoded search string.
 The format of the request is as follows:

 > http://api-public.netflix.com/catalog/titles/autocomplete?oauth_consumer_key=**CONSUMER_KEY**&term=**SEARCH_STRING**